durden/articles/draft/other/rethinkdb-test/article.md

 By now, you're ready to use the technologies that we have installed.
 First, we need to create the two files that we will need.
 In the folder of your project, run the console commands `touch index.html` and `touch index.js` to create two blank files.

-In the HTML, you want to put the following Code:
+In the HTML, you want to put the following code:

 ```html
 <!doctype html>